 PPC mobile marketing platforms like Google Adwords allow mobile advertising hopefuls to have access to an immense amount of data about potential customers, and they also allow advertisers to control how their holiday mobile marketing presences show up for search users.

 For example, by having a PPC mobile marketing ad campaign in place, you can track how many of your users click on your ads using Tablets or Smartphones and then tailor your holiday mobile marketing campaign accordingly.
 If you know that more people are using tablets, and what time of day they typically click, and from where, you can tailor your ads to match those exact demographics, thus making your ads extra clickable for your target market.

 Holiday Mobile Marketing Apps

 If your company doesn’t have an app, maybe now is the time to start thinking about your grand introduction to the ever-popular world of mobile advertising with apps.
 It doesn’t have to be a holiday themed app, per se, but it should be clear that you are releasing it for the holidays and you should entice customers to buy by giving them one or more holiday-themed incentives.
-An example might be a wrapped surprise gift with every order.
+An example might be a wrapped surprise gift with every order or you may display a Merry Christmas banner.
 You, as the mobile marketing executive, will decide what to put in the box.